Immune System - Fast Facts

 Patient and carer support organisations are listed at www.allergy.org.au/patients/patient-support-organisations

 ASCIA PC FAST FACTS Immune System 2023124.91 KB

-- The body’s immune system involves a complex network of organs, cells and proteins located throughout the body.
-The immune system defends against infections from germs (such as bacteria, viruses, fungi, parasites), and other invaders (such as cancer cells), whilst protecting the body’s own cells.
+The body’s immune system involves a complex network of organs, cells and proteins located throughout the body.
+The immune system defends against infections from germs (such as bacteria, viruses, fungi, parasites), and other invaders (such as cancer cells), while protecting the body’s own cells.

-- In most people their immune system is an effective network that responds and adapts to defend the body against infections and cancer.
-However, some people have immune system disorders, that are due to underactive immune systems (immunodeficiencies) or overactive immune responses (autoimmunity or allergies).
+In most people, their immune system is an effective network that responds and adapts to defend the body against infections and cancer.
+However, some people have immune system disorders which interrupt this protective process.

-- Underactivity of the immune system is also known as immunodeficiency, which leads to infections and/or swellings that can be life threatening in severe cases.
+Underactivity or dysfunction of the immune system is also known as immunodeficiency, which leads to infections and/or swellings that can be life threatening in severe cases.

-- Primary immunodeficiencies (PIDs) are caused by defects in the genes that control the immune system, and are usually inherited.
+- Primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI) are caused by defects in the genes that control the immune system and are usually inherited.